Vivekanand-R/AI-Product-Framework/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

-Agile latest version is aimed at larger-scale, more complex environments (distributed teams, multi-team programs, enterprise contexts) rather than only small co-located teams.
-It emphasises outcome-driven product management, value stream thinking, continuous integration/delivery, and user-centred design integrated into the agile process.
+The new Agile version targets large-scale, complex settings like distributed and enterprise teams, emphasizing outcomes, value streams, continuous delivery, and user-centered design.
+Agile 2.0:- AI aims to connect with Agile 2.0 to enable smoother workflows, clear roadblocks asap.

 Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
 Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
 Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.